 - Do thorough market research, conduct surveys to understand your customers’ habits and values.

-- Identify who the influencers are, find out who is talking about you and what are they saying.
+- Spend some time for influencer identification discover who these influencers are, find out who is talking about you and what are they saying.

 - Once you truly understand your target audience, target the people who endorse you first.